-6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: \boxtimes Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements.
-Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.
-Mass mailing(s) to prior-year LIHEAP recipients. \boxtimes Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
-Execute interagency agreements with other low-income program offices to perform outreach to target groups.
-Other (specify): LIHEAP Subrecipients are to conduct outreach related to the utility assistance program and other assistance provided with the LIHEAP grant.
+6.1 Select all outreach activities that you conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available:

+igtiesize Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements. igwedge Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance.
+Mass mailing(s) to prior-year LIHEAP recipients.
+Inform low-income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs. igtimes Execute interagency agreements with other low-income program offices to perform outreach to target groups.
+Web posting ⊠ Email □ Texting Events ■ Events Social Media Other (specify): LIHEAP Subrecipients are to conduct outreach related to the utility assistance program and other assistance provided with the LIHEAP grant.
 The Department encourages Subrecipients to conduct outreach through various methods to inform people without internet services about the LIHEAP utility assistance program.
 Entities to be informed include, but is not limited to, units of government, local non-profits, charitable organizations, and churches.
 Other ways that persons are to be informed is through utility vendors who include information in client bills about the LIHEAP utility assistance program and the State's phone number to contact if they need utility assistance.
 Some utility vendors may inform customers and persons who are pending disconnection or who have had their services disconnected about the LIHEAP provider serving their area or provide them with the State phone number to contact.
 LIHEAP Subrecipients also are to use social media and periodically run radio announcements and newspaper ads.
-Sec tion 7: Coordination, 2605(b)(4) - Assurance 4 7.1 Describe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, WAP, etc.) ✓ Joint application for multiple programs ✓ Intake referrals to/from other programs ✓ One-stop intake centers ✓ Other - describe:

-Section 8: Agency Designation, 2605(b)(6) - Assurance 6
+Section 7: Coordination, 2605(b)(4) - Assurance 4